-The suppliers have to comply with "Taiwan Mobile Guidelines on Corporate Social Responsibility for Suppliers," new suppliers are required to sign the "Declaration of Integrity in Business Conduct," and contractors are required to sign the "Safety and Health Protection Declaration for Contractors" after reading the "Environmental and Occupational Health and Safety Policy for Contractors" when taking on tenders.
-The signing rate of the guarantee was 100% in 2019.
+Contractors are required to sign the "Standard Operating Procedures for Safety, Health and Environmental Protection Management for Contractors" after reading the "Environmental and Occupational Health and Safety Policy for Contractors" when taking on tenders.
+The signing rate of the guarantee was 100% in 2020.